 Unfortunately, aside from the caption "Willys Beach Car" it provides no further information; there is no article about the vehicle inside the magazine.
 Probably the editors were just looking for a photo with a bathing beauty for their cover, in the waning days of summer downunder.

 This Jeep was apparently a one-off project.
 Clearly Willys Australia thought there might be a market for a copy of the DJ-3A Surrey Gala model, including the panel behind the chrome front bumper, the windshield straps, surrey roof and rear-mounted spare.
 But I have seen no documentation of any further production.

-Why didn't they just buy the 2WD Gala from Willys Export Corp.?
-I'm guessing that by 1960 Willys Australia still had a significant number of unsold CJ-3Bs from the one thousand they had imported in 1958, and were looking for new ways to promote them.
+Why didn't they just buy the 2WD Gala from Willys, as was done in the Netherlands (230K JPEG)?
+I'm guessing that by 1960 Willys Australia still had a significant number of unsold CJ-3Bs from the one thousand they had imported in crates in 1958, and were looking for new ways to promote them.

 In March the beach car also appeared in a photo in Willys Australia's publication Jeep News, identified as the "Gala Jeep" despite the fact that it was not an actual Willys DJ-3A Gala.
 It was one of the vehicles on display at a cocktail party (360K JPEG) celebrating the appointment of Austral Motors as Willys' Queensland distributor.

 The "Gala Jeep" had already been on the front page of Jeep News, December 1960 (500K JPEG) when it was pictured at the new Chevron Hilton Hotel in Sydney.
 According to the brief article, the unique vehicle had been making appearances around town and getting favorable comments and press reports.

 The same front page included an article about The Q Van FC-170 Rescue Truck.
 Thanks to Vaughn Becker for scanning Jeep News.